nautobot/nautobot/nautobot/docs/user-guides/getting-started-nautobot-ui.md

 2. Find **Device Types**
 3. Select `+`

-On the `Add a new device type` form
+Then, on the `Add a new device type` form:
 4. Select the Manufacturer from the drop-down selector
 5. Select the Model from the drop-down selector
 6. Click on **Create**